 Local Plan Policy Strategic Priority Key Indicators Target (if applicable) Trigger for action Contingency/ Action Regulations 2015 Number of self-build homes achieved on developments of more than 100 dwellings Number and type of Specialist Residential Accommodation achieved on developments of more than 100 dwellings M4(2) of the Building Regulations 2015.
 On developments of 30 or more dwellings, 5% of new affordable dwellings should be built to meet requirement M4(3) of the Building Regulations 2015.
 On developments of more than 100 dwellings, 5% self-build homes to be delivered.
-On developments of more than 100 dwellings, an appropriate provisions of Specialist Residential Accommodation to be achieved.
-Regulations 2015.
+On developments of more than 100 dwellings, an appropriate provisions of Specialist Residential Accommodation to be achieved. developments of 30 or more dwellings are being built to meet requirement M4(3) of the Building Regulations 2015.
 (4) Less than 3% of self-build homes are being delivered on developments of more than 100 dwellings.
-(5) On more than 5 (cumulative) developments of more than 100 dwellings there is no provision of Policy DM2 - Affordable 6 Net affordable housing completions To achieve 35% of affordable homes on (1) 20% of threshold sites are achieving less than 35% (I - 2) Consider the circumstances of the
+(5) On more than 5 (cumulative) developments of more than 100 dwellings there is no provision of Specialist Residential Accommodation.
+Policy DM2 - Affordable 9 Net affordable housing completions To achieve 35% of affordable homes on (1) 20% of threshold sites are achieving less than 35% (I - 2) Consider the circumstances of the